open-policy-agent/gatekeeper/website/docs/expansion.md

 `Feature State:` Gatekeeper version v3.10+ (alpha), version 3.13+ (beta)

 > ❗This feature is in _beta_ stage.
 It is enabled by default.
 To disable the feature,
-> enable, set the `enable-generator-resource-expansion` flag to false.
+> set the `enable-generator-resource-expansion` flag to false.

 ## Motivation